CUBRID/cubrid-manual/en/security.rst

 File-based Master Key Management
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Master keys are separately stored and managed as a separate key file so that the user can manage master keys in various ways according to individual security requirements.
-This key file contains all the information of master keys, so if it is leaked, there may be a security problem, and if it is lost, the encrypted data cannot be read (:re:`tde-load-failure`).
+This key file contains all the information of master keys, so if it is leaked, there may be a security problem, and if it is lost, the encrypted data cannot be read (:ref:`tde-load-failure`).
 So, be careful to manage this key file.

 By default, the key file is created with the name of **<database-name>_keys** at the location where the data volume is created when creating a database using **cubrid createdb** utility.
 Without additional configuration for the key file, this key file is automatically used.
 The location of the key file te be used can be changed by a system parameter.
 For more information, see :ref:`disk-parameters`.